VoxelForge/VoxelForge/README.md

   Minecraft, but it is still very large)
 * Still very incomplete and buggy
 * Blocks, items, enemies and other features are missing
+* Structure replacements - these small variants of Minecraft structures serve as replacements until we can get large structures working:
+    * Woodland Cabin (Mansions)
+    * Nether Outpost (Fortress)
 * A few items have slightly different names to make them easier to distinguish
 * Different music for jukebox
 * Different textures (Pixel Perfection)